Prospective freshman FAQs

 The College of Engineering awards AP credit for most AP tests.
 Depending upon the test and score, students will receive UC credit and/or College of Engineering subject credit.
 More information can be found in the College of Engineering Undergraduate Guide – Exams.

 Although a minimum of three years of college preparatory math is required, we strongly recommend completing four years.
 Since engineering admission is very competitive, applicants must do more than the minimum, particularly in math and science.
 Exceeding minimum requirements and doing well in these subjects prepares new students for the rigors of university work, especially in engineering.

 A minimum of two years of laboratory science is required for admission.
 We strongly recommend completing physics even if the minimum has been completed (the usual pattern is biology and chemistry).
 If admitted to Berkeley, new students must complete college-level physics as part of the lower division requirements for their engineering major.
 A high school physics background prepares students for university-level physics.

 Applicants may change their college and/or major during the November application filing period only by contacting the Office of Undergraduate Admissions no later than November 30.
 Once admitted to Berkeley, students may only apply to change major after completing at least one semester at Berkeley.
-There are minimum requirements, including GPA requirements, progress requirements, and coursework requirements in some cases, so students are advised that change of major is not guaranteed.
+There are minimum requirements, including GPA requirements, progress requirements, and coursework requirements in some cases.
+Students are advised that change of major is not guaranteed and is highly unlikely for impacted majors, such as Electrical Engineering and Computer Sciences.

 It’s extremely difficult for an out-of-state or international student to establish residency.
 Therefore, all out-of-state and international students should expect to pay non-resident tuition for each of their undergraduate years at Berkeley.
 Learn more at the Office of the Registrar website.